Price of Anarchy with Heterogeneous Latency Functions: Part I: The Non-Atomic Case

 \section{Part I: The Non-Atomic Case}

-In this section we consider the case of Non-Atomic network flow games.
-We consider heterogenous functions with polynomial delays.
+In this section we consider the case of non-atomic network flow routing games.
+We consider heterogeneous functions with polynomial delays.

-We summarize our contributions on the upper bound for the price of anarchy in non-atomic selfish routing problems in the following table, Table \ref{table:k-nonatomic}.
+Our contributions on bounds for the price of anarchy in non-atomic selfish routing problems have been summarized in \Cref{table:k-nonatomic}.

-For general heterogenous functions, the price of anarchy is unbounded.
-As the table shows, we obtain upper bounds on the price of anarchy for heterogenous delays for the interesting cases where the function is decomposable and when we consider special classes of polynomials.
+For general heterogeneous functions, the price of anarchy is unbounded as will be illustrated in \Cref{sec:unbounded-poa}.
+As the table shows, we obtain upper bounds on the price of anarchy for heterogeneous delays for the interesting cases where the function is decomposable and when we consider $\theta$-complete polynomial delays.

-To show bounds on PoA we will use the following {\em variational inequality characterization} \cite{D1980}, the proof of which is simple. \begin{lemma} Let $f$ be a feasible flow for the non-atomic instance $(G,R,\Phi)$.
+To show bounds on PoA we will use the following {\em variational inequality characterization} \cite{D1980}, the proof of which is simple and omitted. \begin{lemma} Let $f$ be a feasible flow for the non-atomic instance $(G,R,\Phi)$.
 The flow $f$ is a Nash equilibrium flow if and only if

 for every flow $\hat{f}$ feasible for $(G,R,\Phi)$. \end{lemma}